ntaboada/fifa-api-proclubs/README.md

 ## Contributing

-Contributors and committers are are welcome.
+Contributors and committers are welcome.

 ## Made with ❤ by